lapalisse/FlexTimer/README.md

 There may be some bugs, even if I couldn't find any, but feel free to let me know of any problems!

 The code uses maybe 5kb, but if you deaactivate FT_PARANOIA (that will remove the "asserts"), you can probably go down to 3...

+Summary of functionalities:
+- repeat some action (once, a certain number of times, forever)
+- handle 32-bit overflow automatically
+- millisecond granularity is default (but you can change this by recompiling with different parameters)
+- meant for Arduino (but works fine with Unix too: you need to recompile)
+- some control over alignment of tasks (you can desynchronize tasks)

+What you won't be able to do:
+-

 Ideas to improve it:
 - Making it simple to choose a granularity (say: I want 1 unit = 15ms, with as long as is possible values)